-Since its incorporation as a Village in 1923, Onoway has experienced population growth throughout most of its history.
+Since its incorporation as a Village in 1923, Onoway has experienced population growth throughout the most of its history.
 It has more than doubled its population since 1976, reaching 1,039 residents in 2012, appearing to level off at 1,029 in 2017, as shown on Figure 2.

-Using Onoway's Average Annual Growth Rate of 1.66% and projecting it out would result in an increase from 1,029 residents in 2017 to 1,553 residents in 2042.
+Using Onoway's Average Annual Growth Rate of 1.66% and projecting it out to 2042 would result in an increase from 1,029 residents in 2017 to 1,553 residents in 2040.

 Policies within this Municipal Development Plan (MDP) have been developed to reflect this potential growth.
-This pertains to the development polices in the plan, as they relate to residential, commercial and industrial growth and local amenities the infrastructure policies needed to support such growth, and the governance policies that are designed to support Town operations.
+This pertains to the development policies in the plan, as they relate to residential, commercial and industrial growth, as well as the servicing and transportation policies needed to support such growth and social policies in support of residents.